redis/redis-doc/topics/sentinel.md

 The sum of Sentinels, Redis instances (masters and slaves) and clients connecting to Sentinel and Redis, are also a larger distributed system with specific properties.
-In this document concepts will be introduced gradually starting from basic informations needed in order to understand the basic properties of Sentinel, to more complex informations (that are optional) in order to understand how exactly Sentinel works.
+In this document concepts will be introduced gradually starting from basic information needed in order to understand the basic properties of Sentinel, to more complex information (that are optional) in order to understand how exactly Sentinel works.

 Quick Start